-If a technician doesn’t have access to a random orbital tool, it is possible to use any standard drill to do a headlight restoration, as long as it’s equipped with the correct backing plate adapter.
+If a technician doesn’t have access to a random orbital tool; it is possible to use any standard drill to do a headlight restoration.
+Yes, as long as it has the correct backing plate adapter.
 However, the random orbital sander is still the recommended power tool for headlight restoration.
 The erratic spinning and oscillation of the tool creates an ideal sanding motion that provides the best results.

-The Metabo HLSTRP300 random orbital tool, included with Delta Kits HLPRO302 headlight restoration systems, is highly balanced, has low vibration, and allows variable motor speeds while delivering smooth operation and super fine finishes.
+The Professional 3″ Random Orbital Sander, included with Delta Kits headlight restoration systems, is highly balanced, has low vibration, and allows variable motor speeds while delivering smooth operation and super fine finishes.

 Technicians face the following risks by using a drill:

-• Drills are very difficult to control because they are limited to a circular sanding motion.
-If the technician is not extremely careful, damage to the vehicle may occur.
+- Drills are very difficult to control because there limits to a circular sanding motion.
+If the technician is not careful, damage to the vehicle may occur.

-• A drill may burn the lens, especially if the pad is held in one place for too long, or if too much pressure is applied against the lens.
+- A drill may burn the lens, especially if held in one place for too long, or if applying too much pressure against the lens.

-Conclusion: In an emergency a drill can be used for headlight restoration, but for professional results you can’t beat the Metabo HLSTRP300.
+Conclusion: In an emergency you can use a drill for headlight restoration, but for professional results you can’t beat the Professional 3″ Random Orbital Sander.